The reason for First Destination reporting:

 Fast, user-friendly self-report:

-It takes about five minutes to complete the self-report.
+Under five minutes to complete your self-report.

 Logging in | technical support: